MMorrison26/Online_News_Project/README.md

 ### Database Integration:
-After opening the orginal csv file and taking a look at the general structure, we determined that a good place to begin is by building an Entity Relational Diagram (ERD) as seen below.
-From there we created a Postgres database hosted by Amazong Web Services and connected PgAdmin to the RDS instance.
+After opening the original csv file and taking a look at the general structure, we determined that a good place to begin is by building an Entity Relational Diagram (ERD) as seen below.
+From there we created a Postgres database hosted by Amazon Web Services and connected PgAdmin to the RDS instance.
 After writing a query to create empty tables, we uploaded the data into an AWS S3 bucket.
 We started a Spark session to write directly into Postgres and read in the S3 link using PySpark.
-We performed transformations on the DataFram to match the tables in the AWS RDS database and finally connected to the database and loaded the DataFrames into the tables.
+We performed transformations on the DataFrame to match the tables in the AWS RDS database and finally connected to the database and loaded the DataFrames into the tables.

 <img width="1231" alt="News_ERD" src="https://user-images.githubusercontent.com/87578449/148697873-3c9c78f5-ac67-4dad-a68a-0364703f1f22.png">